Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 When homeowners in Palm Beach County face outdated kitchen cabinets, the cabinet refacing vs replacement decision becomes critical.
 We see this dilemma weekly in our consultations across Boca Raton, Delray Beach, and Wellington.
 The wrong choice costs thousands and delivers disappointing results.

-Cabinet refacing involves replacing doors, drawer fronts, and applying matching veneer to visible cabinet frames while keeping the existing cabinet boxes.
+Cabinet refacing means replacing doors and drawer fronts and applying matching veneer to the visible cabinet frames.
+You keep the existing cabinet boxes.
 Full replacement means removing everything and installing completely new cabinetry.
 Both approaches have their place, but choosing incorrectly leads to regret.

 Our team has completed hundreds of cabinet projects throughout Palm Beach County.
-We've seen homeowners try to reface when replacement was necessary, and others spend unnecessarily on full replacement when refacing would have delivered excellent results.
+We've seen homeowners try to reface when replacement was the right move.
+We've also seen others overspend on full replacement when refacing would have delivered excellent results.
 This guide breaks down exactly when each approach works best.

 When Refacing Makes Sense